Structural Interventions in Networks: Interventions in networks: Theory

 always increases (strictly increases) aggregate equilibrium action, where $ \mathbf{b}=\mathbf{b}\left( \mathbf{G},\mathbf{1},\delta\right)$. \end{corr}

 Corollary \ref{cor-1} is a direct consequence of the following inequality:

-which, under the condition $\boldsymbol{\theta}=\mathbf{1}$, provides a lower bound on the change of aggregate action for any intervention $\mathbf{C }$ in $\Gamma (\mathbf{G},\mathbf{1})$.
-The above inequality employs a convexity property of the equilibrium aggregation effort $b(\mathbf{G})$ as a function of the network topology $\mathbf{G}$, as the term on the right-hand side can be viewed as the linear approximation (hence an under-estimation due to convexity) of the change of aggregate action.
+which, under the condition $\boldsymbol{\theta}=\mathbf{1}$, provides a lower bound on the change in aggregate action for any intervention $\mathbf{C }$ in $\Gamma (\mathbf{G},\mathbf{1})$.
+The above inequality employs a convexity property of the equilibrium aggregation effort $b(\mathbf{G})$ as a function of the network topology $\mathbf{G}$.
+Since the term on the right-hand side can be viewed as the linear approximation ( and hence an underestimation due to convexity) of the change in aggregate action.
 The condition stated in Corollary \ref{cor-1} is sufficient, but in general not necessary.
-An intervention which does not satisfy the condition in Corollary \ref{cor-1} could still improve aggregate action.
-Since $c_{ij}\in \{0, \pm 1\}$, we can reformulate the expression in Corollary \ref{cor-1} as follows
+An intervention that does not satisfy the condition in Corollary \ref{cor-1} could still improve aggregate action.
+Since $c_{ij}\in \{0, \pm 1\}$, we can reformulate the expression in Corollary \ref{cor-1} as follows:

-If we define the product Katz-Bonacich centralities of two nodes associated with a link the \emph{l-value} of that link, then Corollary \ref{cor-1} states that if sum of \emph{l-values} over new links in an intervention $ \mathbf{C}$ exceeds the sum of \emph{l-values} over removed links in $ \mathbf{C}$, the aggregate action must increase after this intervention.
-To see some immediate implication of this Corollary, we present two simple examples.
+If we define the product if tge Katz-Bonacich centralities of two nodes associated with a link as the \emph{l-value} of that link, then Corollary \ref{cor-1} states that if the sum of \emph{l-values} over new links in an intervention $ \mathbf{C}$ exceeds the sum of \emph{l-values} over removed links in $ \mathbf{C}$, the aggregate action must increase after this intervention.
+To see some immediate implications of this Corollary, we present two simple examples.

-\begin{enumerate} \item First, we consider a link reallocation in the form of $\mathbf{C}=- \mathbf{E}_{ij}+\mathbf{E}_{kl}$, i.e., removing the link between $i$ and $j$ , while adding a new link between $k$ and $l$.\footnote{ To make such an intervention $\mathbf{C}$ legitimate for network $\mathbf{G}$ , we assume $g_{ij}=1$ and $g_{kl}=0$.
-Moreover, we assume at least three elements of $\{i,j,k,l\}$ must be distinct.} Then, Corollary \ref{cor-1} implies that such a reallocation of link increases aggregate action if $b_i b_j < b_k b_l$.
-In particular it holds when $b_i<b_k$ and $b_j\leq b_l$.
-Whenever the new formed link contains nodes with higher Katz-Bonacich centralities than the removed link, this type of link reallocation increases aggregate action.
+\begin{enumerate} \item First, we consider a link reallocation in the form $\mathbf{C}=- \mathbf{E}_{ij}+\mathbf{E}_{kl}$ i.e., removing the link between $i$ and $j$ and adding a new link between $k$ and $l$.\footnote{ To make such an intervention $\mathbf{C}$ legitimate for network $\mathbf{G}$ , we assume $g_{ij}=1$ and $g_{kl}=0$.
+Moreover, we assume at least three elements of $\{i,j,k,l\}$ must be distinct.} Then Corollary \ref{cor-1} implies that such a reallocation of links increases aggregate action if $b_i b_j < b_k b_l$.
+In particular, it holds when $b_i<b_k$ and $b_j\leq b_l$.
+Whenever the newly formed link contains nodes with higher Katz-Bonacich centralities than the removed link, this type of link reallocation increases aggregate action.